samboy/rg32hash/README.md

 nanorg32.c is a C-language RadioGatún[32] implementation in 607 bytes,
 using lines under 75 characters long.
-There are no warnings when compiling with -Wall in gcc 5.4.0.
+There are no warnings when compiling with -Wall -Wpedantic in gcc 5.4.0, a recent version of clang (LLVM), and there ar eno warnings or errors when compiled with TCC 0.9.25.

 # tinyapi.c Tiny rg32 library